Oct 11 2014 - Posted by:

-Have you heard about that thing called YouTube?
+Have you heard about this thing called YouTube?
 Let's Plays and "First Impressions" videos are all the rage these days.

 YouTube personalities have become so influential, that a whole subgenre of games, that could be classified as... "youtube bait" has emerged.
 (I'm looking at you Goat Simulator).
 But again this is not what I want to talk about, I'm just referencing it as proof that youtube is very influential and it's actually affecting the development of games.
 Goat Simulator is obvious, but there are also somewhat subtler ways it's affecting the development of games.